AngelMunoz/Finny/docs/assets/docs/v1/features/cli.md

 [perla.json]: /#/v1/docs/reference/perla
 [scaffolding]: /#/v1/docs/features/scaffolding

+> **_NOTE_**: This documentation is still being updated to reflect changes for V1, the contents may be outdated while this notice is still present

 # Perla CLI

 The Perla CLI is (hopefully) very straight forward it provides the following functionalities